Spacious 3-Room Design Apartment in Pankow

 Food and drinks in Prenzlauer Berg

-Prenzlauer Berg offers a large selection of restaurants, pubs, cafes, and not to forget "street food".
-A classic is Konnopke Konnopke, a traditional snack stand with almost 90 years in the business.
+Prenzlauer Berg offers a large selection of restaurants, pubs, and cafes.
+A classic is Konnopke, a traditional snack stand with almost 90 years in the business.
 Many swear that there is the best currywurst in town under the elevated railway in Schönhauser Allee, corner Eberswalderstraße.
-One of them is former chancellor Gerhard Schröder.
+One of their many fans is former chancellor Gerhard Schröder.
 Not far away is the Prater, the oldest beer garden in Berlin.

-You should not miss a visit in summer, when half of Prenzlauer Berg gathers under chestnut trees to enjoy a beer after work; Cafe Anna Blume in Kollwitzstraße is also an institution and a popular breakfast café.
+You should not miss a visit in summer, when half of Prenzlauer Berg gathers under chestnut trees to enjoy a beer after work; Cafe Anna Blume in Kollwitzstraße is also a popular breakfast café.

 Shopping in Prenzlauer Berg